 - Technology

-Many studios sit empty through school hours.
+Many studios remain empty during school hours.
 As a result, studio owners may be happy to utilize their space and offer classes to homeschooled students.
-If you would like a studio or local business to offer a class for homeschoolers, ask if they might create a class.
+If you would like a studio or local business to offer a class for homeschoolers, ask if they might create one.

 Children Explain How to Make Friends